Brussels Town Hall: Maximilian Room

-The Maximilian Room next door is named after a 19th-century double portrait of Maximilian I, Holy Roman Emperor and Mary of Burgundy.
-The space was intended for the administrators of the States of Brabant and was taken over by the College of Mayors and Aldermen.
-The walls are covered with four tapestries from the eight-part series Life of Clovis, after cartons by the French painter Charles Poerson.
-The other four tapestries decorate the next room.
-The Grangé Gallery on the side of the courtyard connects all these rooms.
-It contains 18th-century portraits of monarchs painted around 1718 by Louis Grangé.
+The Maximilian Room next door is named after a 19th-century double portrait of Maximilian I and Mary of Burgundy, painted by Alfred Cluysenaar in 1888–89.
+The space was originally intended for the administrators of the States of Brabant and was later taken over by the College of Mayors and Aldermen.

+The room's early-18th-century decoration forms part of the group of Louis XIV-style interiors.
+The walls are covered with four tapestries from the eight-part Life of Clovis series, produced after cartons by the French painter Charles Poerson.
+The other four tapestries decorate the adjoining room.